alarrabee/pwa-text-editor/README.md

 ![image](https://github.com/user-attachments/assets/b25dc5a7-93fa-4172-8c1b-6483cc3f24fa)

 ## Challenges
-Unable to start a development server due to an error stating application was compiled with errors.
-Was not able to fix this error and application was not able to be successfully deployed.
+Unable to start a development server due to an error that could not be resolved.
+It looks like the development build completes successfully but I get a warning "InjectManifest has been called multiple times" occurs during the development process.
+The instructor reviewed my code but was also unable to find a solution.
+I am able to access and successfully install the application on PORT 3001 but was not successful in getting Render to build and deploy it.